 - Cheese and chocolate.
 Typical Swiss delicacies include hard yellow cheeses (there are more than 400 kinds) and various types of chocolates made with Alpine milk (who does not know Lindt products?).

 - Ski paradise.
 The Alps are among the best ski areas in the world.
 There are countless downhill and cross-country trails, numerous cableways and lifts.
 In Switzerland, there are excellent facilities, numerous resorts and spas, and accommodation at the highest level.
 The most well-known ski resorts are fashionable and very exclusive resorts, to which many people come not so much for skiing or other madness on the snow, but mainly to “show up”

 Weekend in Zurich

-Zurich is the largest city in Switzerland and the main economic center in the country.
+Zurich is the largest city in Switzerland and the main economic centre in the country.
 About 400,000 people live here.
 The city lies on the Lake of Zurich and the rivers Limmat and Sihl.
 For over 100 years it played the important role of the financial capital of the country.
-Today it is a fashionable city, attracting tourists with interesting events, nightlife, wonderful views, and close contact with nature (i.e. gray heron in the city center, seen at Limmat river).
+Today it is a fashionable city, attracting tourists with interesting events, nightlife, wonderful views, and close contact with nature (i.e. grey heron in the city centre, seen at Limmat river).

 Undoubtedly, the main attraction of the city is the historic Old Town, located on both sides of the Limmat river.

 Zurich is best to be visited on foot, it is worth to get lost in small narrow streets, stray from the main tourist route, blend in with the crowd of passers-by.
-In the city there are many picturesque streets, tenement houses, churches, guild headquarters and fountains.
-Apparently, there are over 1,200 of fountains here, and the water is safe to drink in all.
+In the city, there are many picturesque streets, tenement houses, churches, guild headquarters and fountains.
+There are over 1,200 of fountains here, and the water is safe to drink in all.

 There are also several churches worth visiting: